-- 4. The CM MUST verify the manufacturer's code file signature.
-If the signature does not verify, the CM MUST reject all components of the code file (including the code image), and any values derived from the verification process should be immediately discarded. - 5.
-If the manufacturer signature verifies and a co-signing agent signature is required: - a) The CM MUST verify that: - (1) the co-signer's signature information is included in the code file; - (2) the value of signingTime is equal to or greater than the corresponding codeAccessStart value currently held in the CM; - (3) the value of signingTime is equal to or greater than the corresponding CVC validity start time; - (4) the value of signingTime is less than or equal to the corresponding CVC validity end time. - b) The CM MUST verify that: - (1) the CVC subject organizationName is identical to the co-signer's organization name currently stored in the CM's memory; - (2) the CVC validity start time is equal to or greater than the cvcAccessStart value currently held in the CM for the corresponding subject organizationName; - (3) the Extended Key Usage extension in the CVC meets the requirements of Appendix III. - c) The CM MUST validate the certificate signature by using the DOCSIS Root CA public key held by the CM. - d) The CM MUST verify the co-signer's code file signature.
-If the signature does not verify, the CM MUST reject all components of the code file (including the code image), and any values derived from the verification process should be immediately discarded. - 6.
-Once the manufacturer's, and optionally the co-signer's, signature has been verified, the code image can be trusted and installation may proceed.
-Before installing the code image, all other components of the code file and any values derived from the verification process except the [PKCS#7] signingTime values and the CVC validity start values SHOULD be immediately discarded. - 7.
-The CM may upgrade its software by installing the code file according to [DOCSIS MULPIv3.0]. - 8.
+- c) The CM MUST verify that the Co-Signing CVC Certificate chains up to the Root CA held by the CM. - d) If the CVC is issued from the new PKI and time-of-day has been acquired, verify that the validity periods for the CVC and the issuing CA certificate have not expired. - e) The CM MUST verify the co-signer code file signature.
+If the signature does not verify, the CM MUST reject all components of the code file (including the code image), and any values derived from the verification process should be immediately discarded. - 7.
+Once the manufacturer, and optionally the co-signer, signature has been verified, the code image can be trusted and installation may proceed.
+Before installing the code image, all other components of the code file and any values derived from the verification process except the [PKCS#7] signingTime values and the CVC validity start values SHOULD be immediately discarded. - 8.
+The CM may upgrade its software by installing the code file according to [DOCSIS MULPIv3.1]. - 9.
 If the code installation is unsuccessful, the CM MUST discard the [PKCS#7] signingTime values and CVC validity start values it just received in the code file.
-The procedure for handling this failure condition is specified in [DOCSIS MULPIv3.0]. - 9.
-Once the code installation is successful, the CM MUST: - a) Update the current value of manufacturer codeAccessStart with the [PKCS#7] signingTime value; - b) Update the current value of manufacturer cvcAccessStart with the CVC validity start value. - 10.
-If the code installation is successful, and if the code file was co-signed, the CM MUST: - a) Update the current value of the co-signer's codeAccessStart with the [PKCS#7] signingTime value; - b) Update the current value of the co-signer's cvcAccessStart with the CVC validity start value.
+The procedure for handling this failure condition is specified in [DOCSIS MULPIv3.1]. - 10.
+Once the code installation is successful, the CM MUST: - a) Update the current value of manufacturer codeAccessStart with the [PKCS#7] signingTime value; - b) Update the current value of manufacturer cvcAccessStart with the CVC validity start value. - 11.
+If the code installation is successful, and if the code file was co-signed, the CM MUST: - a) Update the current value of the co-signer codeAccessStart with the [PKCS#7] signingTime value; - b) Update the current value of the co-signer cvcAccessStart with the CVC validity start value.